 Few cats turn heads quite like the Manx.
-With its hopping gait, hare-like hindquarters and famously absent tail, this rounded little cat looks like nothing else in the feline world.
-Behind that quirky silhouette is an even-tempered, sociable companion — playful and inquisitive, devoted to family, and refreshingly unbothered by other pets or noisy children.
+With its rounded body, hare-like hindquarters, and famously absent tail, this compact cat looks like nothing else in the feline world.
+Behind that quirky silhouette sits an even-tempered, sociable companion: playful and curious, devoted to the whole family, and refreshingly unbothered by other pets or boisterous children.

 Appearance

 The Manx is a medium-sized cat with a sturdy, cobby build.
-Adults typically weigh 3.5–5.5 kg, with a deep flank, short back and powerful, longer hind legs that give the breed its rounded “two halves of an apple” outline.
+Adults typically weigh 3.5 to 5.5 kg, with a deep flank, a short back, and powerful, longer hind legs that give the breed its rounded “two halves of an apple” outline.

-The head is broad and round, with full whisker pads, large round eyes that are slightly slanted at the outer corners, and medium ears set wide and tipped neatly with rounded points.
+The head is broad and round, with full whisker pads, large round eyes slightly slanted at the outer corners, and medium ears set wide and finished with neatly rounded tips.
 Eye color is expected to complement the coat.

 The defining feature, of course, is the rear end.
-The breed standard recognises four tail lengths:
+The breed standard recognizes four tail lengths:

 - Rumpy — completely tailless, with a small dimple where a tail would attach.